-When manufacturing gummy supplements, the formulation and production process must be carefully tailored to the target demographic.
-The key differences between creating gummies for children and adults revolve around safety, compliance, flavor, and dosage precision.
+When manufacturing gummy supplements, the formulation and production process must be tailored to the target demographic.
+The key differences between creating gummies for children and adults come down to safety, compliance, flavor, and dosage precision.
+Getting it right matters for both groups, but for very different reasons.

 1. Dosage and Potency

-The most fundamental difference is the dosage strength.
-Adult gummies are formulated with higher potencies of active ingredients to meet the nutritional needs and recommended daily values for an adult body.
-In contrast, children's gummies contain significantly lower, age-appropriate dosages.
-This requires meticulous precision in the manufacturing process to ensure each gummy delivers a consistent and safe amount of nutrients specifically calibrated for a child's physiology.
+The most basic difference is the dosage strength.
+Adult gummies pack higher potencies of active ingredients to meet daily nutritional needs.
+Children's gummies contain significantly lower, age-appropriate dosages.
+That requires tight control in manufacturing to ensure each gummy delivers a consistent, safe amount—calibrated for a child's body.

 2. Flavor and Palatability Profiles